 SECTION 4.
-A. The Council shall choose its own chairman-Council President at its first meeting and at the first meeting afterof the newly elected Council following eachsubsequent biennial elections.
-The Council Presidentchairman shall have the title of Mayor during the biennium for which chosen.
-The Mayor shall preside at all meetings of the Council and shall also set the Council Agenda for each meeting held by the Council.
+A. The Council shall choose its own Council President at its first meeting and at the first meeting of the newly elected Council following each biennial election.
+The Council President shall preside at all meetings of the Council and shall also set the Council Agenda for each meeting held by the Council.
 The Council President shall be a member of the City Council with equal rights and privileges and shall be entitled to vote on all matters coming before the Council.
 The Council President shall not possess any veto power.
-The Council President shall have the powers and perform the duties conferred upon him by this charter, the City Council and the ordinances of the City. and imposed by this charter and the ordinances of the City.
-The Mayor shall be recognized as the head of the City for all ceremonial purposes and by the Governor for purposes of military law.
-The Mayor shall have no regular administrative duties but in time of public danger or emergency shall, if so authorized and directed by a majority vote of the Council, take command of the police, maintain order and enforce the law.
-The Mayor shall also have the rights, privileges and immunities of a member of the Council with the right to vote as another member thereof.
-If a vacancy occurs in the office of MayorCouncil President, or in case of the Mayor's Council President's absence or disability, a Mayor-Council President pro tem shall be elected by the Council from its members to act as Mayor Council President for the unexpired term or during the continuance of the absence or disability.
+The Council President shall have the powers and perform the duties conferred upon him by this charter, the City Council and the ordinances of the City.
+If a vacancy occurs in the office of Council President, or in case of the Council from its members to act as Council President for the unexpired term or during the continuance of the absence or disability.
 In the case of a permanent vacancy, the Council shall then follow the procedure set forth at Section 3 D to appoint a person to the Council position left vacant by the person assuming the office of Council President pro tem.